How Collectaneum works

 Practical workflows for serious collectors

-Recommended ways to use the registry day-to-day (acquisitions, audits, photographing sessions).
+Recommended ways to use the registry day-to-day (acquisitions, valuations, photographing sessions, cataloging).

 • Acquisition workflow (capture now, refine later)